The pension calculation uses the following information: - The employee's pensionable earnings

 - Gross Pay = £500

-NOTE: Because the gross pay is less than the lower earnings threshold, there is no pay remaining to calculate a contribution. - £500 – £520 = £0.
-This is the value to apply employee and employer rates to
+NOTE: The gross pay is below the lower earnings threshold, so there's no pay remaining to calculate a contribution. - £500 – £520 = £0.
+This is the value that the employee and employer rates apply to

 - Employee contribution: 5% of £0 = £0.00